MahdiAlsalami/MahdiAlsalami/README.md

 CS @ CSULB
 ----------

-Computer Science undergraduate with a focus in backend/frontend development, seeking an internship to apply academic knowledge to real-world projects and collaborate with experienced professionals.
+Hey, I'm Mahdi!
+I'm currently a Computer Science junior at CSULB.
+I enjoy coding, teaching others to code, and learning more about it!
+I'm constantly seeking new challenges and opportunities to grow both personally and professionally in the tech industry.
+Eager to connect and collaborate with professionals in the Software Engineering field.

 * 🌍  I'm based in Los Angeles California
 * 🖥️  See my portfolio at [mahdics.com](http://mahdialsalami.github.io/personal-web/)